ra559/cis106/labs/lab3.md

 5. Change your present working directory to `/etc/firefox/pref`
 > **Take a screenshot of the terminal only.
 Your screenshot must show all the commands that you used to answer questions 1-5.**

-### Using pwd and cd with a relative path (remember to use bash autocompletion feature)
+### Using pwd and cd with a relative path (remember to use the bash autocompletion feature)
 6. Clear your terminal window.
 Change the working directory to *YOUR* home directory.
 7. Change the working directory to the Downloads directory.
 8. Go back 2 directories.